Cancel anytime

 Key Offerings

-- Employee Benefits: Offers group life, disability, dental, and vision insurance to employers.
-Competitors include Cigna, Aetna, and UnitedHealthcare.
+- Employee Benefits: Provides group life, disability, dental, and vision insurance plans to employers.
+This is a significant growth area.
+Competitors include Unum, The Hartford, and Principal Financial Group.
+A large source of steady income and a growing market.

 Market Dynamics